jamescooke/blog/content/1708-aaa-extract-arrange.rst

 :scm_path: content/1708-aaa-extract-arrange.rst

-In this post I will describe the "Complicated Setup" problem that can happen in Arrange blocks as a test suite grows.
-This problem result from the increasingly complex nature of the tests that are required as the software being tested develops.
+In this post I will describe how code in tests' Arrange blocks can become over-complicated, break the AAA pattern and benefit from extraction.

 Background
 ----------